wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 * Apply a virtual patch to block all attempts to use the leaked tokens.

     A [virtual patch rule](../user-guides/rules/vpatch-rule.md) will be created.

+    Note that creating virtual patch is only possible when the leaked secret value is 6 or more symbols or regular expression is no more than 4096 symbols - `Not applicable` remediation status will be displayed if these conditions are not met.
+The limitations aim to prevent the legitimate traffic blocking.

 * Mark the leak as false if you think it was added by mistake.
 * Close the leaks to stop protection once all leaked tokens were regenerated or removed.
 This will remove the virtual patch rule.